Scroll to the bottom of this page to locate your class choices.

 Note: The weekly sessions do not have to be taken in sequence, but you must complete all the requirements within a three-year period starting from the first module you take.
 You will receive your diploma upon successful completion of three, one-week modules on maintenance, reliability, and engineering management.

-This is a PDF document which requires Adobe Reader.
-To download a copy of Adobe Reader, click here.
+For full color brochure, click here.
+This is a PDF file which requires Adobe Reader; to download a free copy of Adobe Reader, click here.

-To register via mail or fax, please download the registration form here.
+To register via mail or fax, please download the registration form.

 NC State University, in partnership with Marshall Institute, offers you a three-week diploma program that will develop your maintenance and reliability knowledge and sharpen your leadership skills for today's increasingly competitive global marketplace.
 This program will expose you to real-world examples and will provide you with practical knowledge and skills applicable in your plant or facility.
 Earning this diploma will represent solid evidence of your successful completion of the course requirements and will illustrate your dedication to becoming more knowledgeable in the field of maintenance and reliability management.